hashicorp/vault/website/source/docs/auth/oci.html.md

 * A role defined in Vault can be mapped to many groups and dynamic groups.
 * A single role can be mapped to both groups and dynamic groups.
 * A Vault policy can be mapped from different roles.

+The `ocid_list` field of a role is a list of [Group or Dynamic Group](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/overview.htm#one) OCIDs.
+Only members of these Groups or Dynamic Groups are allowed to take this role.

 ## Configuration